-We often see the attempt to charge eye color with more makeup.
-When were you not just staring at the makeup?
 Natural skin and eyes can only compete with so much pigment before the cosmetic takes over.
-Luckily, when the color is one that already exists in you, you can apply it quite heavily and it will appear as a believable part of your face, but there are limits.
+Luckily, when the colour is one that already exists in you, you can apply it liberally and it will appear as a believable part of your face, but there are limits.

 There is a lot more to intensifying eye color than eye makeup.